AdrianVollmer/Container-Conductor/README.md

 pipx install container-conductor
 ```

-Note that you need to install podman first using your system's package manager.
+Note that you need to install podman and pipx first using your system's package manager.
 For Debian/Ubuntu/Kali:

 ```console
 apt install podman pipx